-The KU Public Management Center is the professional development arm of KU's School of Public Affairs and Administration.
 Our programs prepare leaders, develop professionalism in the public workforce, and link KU resources to the challenges of public management.
-We provide training throughout the state of Kansas.
+We provide training throughout the state of Kansas and are the professional development arm of KU's School of Public Affairs and Administration.
 Translating theory into practice, we are deeply dedicated to the proposition that public service lies at the heart of a healthy democracy.

-Emerging Leaders Academy - Wichita
+Emerging Leaders Academy

-We have graduated close to 1,400 Certified Public Managers from all across the state.
+We have graduated close to 1,500 Certified Public Managers from all across the state.
 CPM students are sent by their sponsoring agencies and spend two days per month for a calendar year with a curriculum based in managing work, leading people and developing self.
 Participants’ capstone projects offer a valuable tool to their agencies, often resulting in process improvements and cost savings.